The following Corporation Tax guidance note Produced by Tolley provides comprehensive and up to date tax information covering:

 For guidance on grants of leases see the Grants of leases guidance note.

-If the person making the payment intends to occupy the property for the purposes of a trade, or to sublet it for the purposes of a property rental business, he will obtain no deduction against his profits for the lease assignment payment.
-He will have eligible capital gains base cost in the event of a future disposal of the property.
+If the person making the payment intends to occupy the property for the purposes of a trade, or to sublet it for the purposes of a property rental business, there is no deduction against the trade or business profits for the lease assignment payment.
+Instead, the payment will be an allowable deduction in computing a capital gains or allowable loss in the event of a future disposal of the property.

 **Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.